-If you're a groom wondering what to wear on your wedding day, we have compiled a list of options for you to consider that reflects the dress code of your special day.
+If you're a groom wondering what to wear on your wedding day, we have compiled a list of options for you to consider that reflect the dress code of your special day.

 Wedding Dress Codes & Attire